FOR SCIENTISTS & RESEARCHERS

 5. Relation to Established Scientific Frameworks

-The framework intersects with:
+The model intersects with:

 -